Stress and its impact on mental health: Strategies for effective stress management

 Understanding the connection between stress and mental health is crucial for maintaining a healthy state of mind and ensuring that you continue positively impacting those around you.

-Through practising , mindfulness techniques, seeking professional help when necessary and building a supportive network of people who share your experiences, you’ll be better equipped to navigate through life’s challenges with resilience and optimism.
+Through practising self-care, mindfulness techniques, seeking professional help when necessary and building a supportive network of people who share your experiences, you’ll be better equipped to navigate through life’s challenges with resilience and optimism.

 So let’s dive into these strategies together and help strengthen your ability to serve others by first taking care of yourself!